comp500/Indium/README.md

 **This mod is currently experimental and temporary.** Possible merging with upstream Indium is being considered and deliberated.

-Custom FRAPI models render properly!
-Tested with Campanion, LambdaBetterGrass, and Continuity.
+Custom FREX and FRAPI models render properly!
+Tested with Campanion, LambdaBetterGrass, Continuity, and Exotic blocks.

-FREX extended features are technically implemented, but they are likely ignored.
+All of FREX material properties that are supported by Pastel are supported at least partially.
 More support are added gradually.
-It hasn't been tested against pure FREX implementation at the time of writing.

-Still depends on FRAPI to differentiate vanilla baked models.